droyad/Fody-Wiki/Home.md

 ## Addins List

   * [Anotar](https://github.com/Fody/Anotar) Simplifies logging through a static class and some IL manipulation.
-  * [AsyncErrorHandling](https://github.com/shiftkey/Fody.AsyncErrorHandling) Integrates error handling into async and TPL code.
+  * [AsyncErrorHandling](https://github.com/Fody/AsyncErrorHandling) Integrates error handling into async and TPL code.
   * [BasicFodyAddin](https://github.com/Fody/BasicFodyAddin) A simple project meant to illustrate how to build an addin.
   * [Caseless](https://github.com/Fody/Caseless) Change string comparisons to be case insensitive.
   * [Catel](http://catelfody.codeplex.com/) For transforming automatic properties into [Catel](http://catel.codeplex.com/) properties.
+  * [Costura](https://github.com/Fody/Costura/) For For embedding references as resources.
   * [EmptyConstructor](https://github.com/Fody/EmptyConstructor) Adds an empty constructor to classes even if a non empty one is defined.
   * [ExtraConstraints](https://github.com/Fody/ExtraConstraints) Facilitates adding constraints for Enum and Delegate to types and methods.
   * [Fielder](https://github.com/Fody/Fielder) Converts public fields to public properties.